Frequently asked questions by course editors and quick videos about common administrative functions of Moodle

 1. The most convenient way to upload files is the drag and drop method.

-Start with TURN EDITING ON ( click on the button at the top right corner of the course header)
+Start with TURN EDIT mode ON ( click on the button at the top right corner of the course header)

 Be mindful of content that you upload to Moodle and make sure you have the rights to share the content.
 If you have questions about a specific material to share, contact the CEU library.